atovpeko/docs/CONTRIBUTING.md

 # Introduction

 Timescale documentation is open for contribution from all community members.
+The current documentation source is in this repository.
+All documentation for previous versions is in the deprecated repository called [docs.timescale.com-content](https://github.com/timescale/docs.timescale.com-content).

 This document explains the process and the guidelines to follow when contributing.

 ## Contribution process

 You can contribute to Timescale documentation in the following ways:

-- Open a ticket in the [documentation repository][github-docs] and describe the proposed change.
-Our doc team will get in touch.
+- [Create an issue][docs-issues] in this repository and describe the proposed change.
+Our doc team will take care of it.
-- [Fork the documentation repository][github-fork] and propose changes there.
+- [Fork this repository][github-fork] and propose changes in the fork.
-- Create a branch from `latest` and raise a pull request directly in the documentation repository.
-For this, you need to have the write access.
+- If you have a write access to this repository, create a branch from `latest` and raise a pull request directly.

 When raising a PR, you will be prompted to sign a Contributor License Agreement (CLA).
 This helps to ensure that the community is free to use your contributions.

+The documentation site is statically generated with [Gatsby][gatsby].
+Its source code is in a separate private repository, which pulls in content from this repository on each build.

 Once you raise a PR for any branch, GitHub will **automatically** generate a preview for your changes and attach the link in the comments.
 Any new commits will be visible at the same URL.
 If you don't see the latest changes, try an incognito browser window.